sibisai/CalendarGPT/CalendarAssistant/README.md

 - Filter out all-day events for a cleaner view
 - Color-code events based on calendar categories
 - Secure handling of API keys and sensitive data
+- Multi-event modification capabilities (new!)
+  - Swap events between time slots
+  - Clear events in a specific time range
+  - Copy events from one day to another
+  - Apply custom modifications to multiple events

 ## Requirements